stanggren/planet-jumper/README.md

 ## Description

 Simple DOM point and click adventure.
 Travel the solar system to solve the energy crisis of your planet.
 Save your planet by finding a battery.
-Travel to other planets by clicking on them, find clues and items to get you closer to find that battery.
+Travel to other planets by clicking on them.
+Find clues and items to get you closer of finding that battery.
 Built with vanilla JS, HTML and CSS.
 Hosted on github pages.

 ## Play the game